lideming/lideming/template.md

 <details>
   <summary><b>Programming</b></summary>

-In the past, he had tried many programming languages, before he learned C#/.NET and wrote some desktop apps.
+In the past, he had tried many programming languages (C, C++, Java, PHP, Python), before he learned C#/.NET and wrote some desktop apps.

-He also used C#/.NET to implement some network protocols, then he understood some details about some language runtimes like .NET CLR, and knew some low-level APIs that OS provides.
+He also used C#/.NET to implement some network protocols, with high performance in mind, then he learned some details about some language runtimes like .NET CLR, and knew some low-level APIs that OS provides.

-But in the recent two years, he wrote code in TypeScript more than other programming languages.
+In recent years, he wrote code in TypeScript mostly.
 He would like to write vanilla TypeScript and JavaScript, aiming for minimal overhead.
 He started to create a Web UI framework before learning frameworks like React.

 </details>
 <details>